Austin Apartments That Actually Allow Large Dogs (Verified List)

 Camden Brushy CreekCedar Park (78613)75 lbsYes3$400 non-ref.$20Yes

-Suburban notes: MAA Brushy Creek, Lantana at Round Rock, The Gabriel Georgetown, and Avesta Lake Creek all impose zero breed or weight restrictions.
+Suburban notes: MAA Brushy Creek, Lantana at Round Rock, The Gabriel Georgetown, and Avesta Lake Creek all welcome every breed and size.
 That’s four no-restriction communities in the suburbs alone, more than any other area except South Austin.

 The trade-off is commute time.
 If you work downtown, expect 30–45 minutes each way during peak hours.
 But if you work along the 183/620 tech corridor (Apple, Dell, Indeed), the suburbs put you closer to the office and give your dog more space.
 Livano Pflugerville is worth a look for the dog daycare center alone.
 That’s a rare amenity.